Top 5% Math Methodology

 A handful of readers will no doubt be curious how I arrived at the list of universities with the most students in the top 5% on standardized math testing.
 Below is my methodology, hopefully explained well enough to be easily followed by all who are interested; if you have suggestions on how to improve it, I’d welcome them.
 If you represent a university, though, what I’d welcome even more is the exact number as calculated by you, which I would be happy to use to replace my estimate and indicate that I’ve done so.

-First, the reason I chose Math instead of Reading is because the numbers reported by colleges in their Common Data Sets are for students with scores above 700 on the SAT and above 30 on the ACT, and these scores are roughly equivalent for the Math section.
+The reason I chose Math instead of Reading is because the numbers reported by colleges in their Common Data Sets are for students with scores above 700 on the SAT and above 30 on the ACT, and these scores are roughly equivalent for the Math section.
 This is not true for the Reading section.

 The calculations for this list do make some assumptions, including that all institutions report data in the same manner.
 The same assumptions were made for all schools, though, so the order should be close to accurate.